 Concerns or complaints involving the care or use of animals at Clemson University should be brought directly to the people involved whenever possible.
 If the concern is not adequately addressed, the concern should be taken immediately to the next administrative level or individual's supervisor.

-If the concern or complaint cannot be handled directly, you can contact any one of the following:
+If the concern or complaint cannot be handled directly, you may submit your concern via:

 In the case of an emergency, please contact the Clemson University Police Department at (864) 656-2222.